foundersandcoders/ws-tdd-node-server/README.md

 ## Exercises

 Next, find a partner that you haven't worked with before.
-Use TDD and the ping-pong method [that you learned in week 1](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-1/pair-programming.md) to add & test the following features :
+Use TDD and the ping-pong method [that you learned in week 1](https://founders-and-coders.gitbook.io/coursebook/documents/pair-programming#methods) to test and implement the following endpoints:

 | URL             | Headers                    | Body        | Status Code | Response body             | Response Headers                       |
 | --------------- | -------------------------- | ----------- | ----------- | ------------------------- | -------------------------------------- |